 Progressive supranuclear palsy (PSP)

-Progressive supranuclear palsy (PSP) is a condition that causes both dementia and problems with movement.
+Progressive supranuclear palsy (PSP) is a rare condition that causes both dementia and problems with movement.

 - Rarer types of dementia